HIV testing volume and positivity

 - Other facility-level testing.

-Please provide information in the comments box about any national testing campaigns or shifts in testing strategies that might explain changes to testing volumes when compared to previous years.
-If data on retesting rates among HIV-positive or HIV-negative individuals are available, please also provide this in the comments box.
+Please provide information in the comments box about any national testing campaigns or shifts in testing strategies or practices that might explain changes to testing volumes when compared to previous years.
+If data on retesting among HIV-positive or HIV-negative individuals (volumes or rates/proportions) are available, please also provide this in the comments box.

-Not all countries have unique identifiers or underlying systems to deduplicate retesting among individuals.
-As a result, this indicator is not directly comparable to knowledge of status (as measured in Indicator 1.1).
+Not all countries have unique identifiers or underlying systems to deduplicate first and repeat testing among individuals, nor to differentiate by HIV status of the person re-testing.
 People who test positive may seek additional confirmatory testing and people who are HIV-negative may test repeatedly during the year.
+As a result, this indicator is not directly comparable to knowledge of status (as measured in Indicator 2.1).

-As HIV information systems evolve, it will be important to be able to disaggregate tests by previous testing history (e.g., people who have never been tested, people who were HIV-negative at their last test, and people who already know their HIV-positive status and are seeking or otherwise requiring confirmatory testing).
-In future years, this indicator could be extended to request this information so as to better understand testing patterns and the efficiency of HTS.
+As HIV information systems evolve, it will be important to be able to disaggregate tests by previous testing history (e.g., people who have never been tested, people who were HIV-negative at their last test, and people who already know their HIV-positive status and are seeking or otherwise requiring confirmatory testing) as well as by the year of previous testing.
+In future years, this indicator could be extended to request this information so as to better understand testing patterns and capture the valid numbers of new diagnoses to better assess the effectiveness of HIV testing services.

 TL.2 HTS testing volume and positivity, 2020, WHO Consolidated HIV strategic information guidelines: driving impact through programme monitoring and management (https://www.who.int/publications/i/item/consolidated-hiv-strategic-information-guidelines).